RonenNess/Serverito/README.md

 server.StaticFilesEncodingType = EncodingType.UTF8;
 ```

+This will set the 'charset' property in the content-type header.

 #### Smarter File Handling

 By default whenever *Serverito* need to serve a file, it just reads the file bytes and write them to response.
 If you want to use caching mechanisms or have a more sophisticated logic, you can override the function that reads a file: